Motor starting – conservation of resources

 • No current peak

-• No torque peaks
+• No torque shocks

-• Negligible voltage dip
+• Insignificant voltage dip

-• One simple switching device
+• A simple switching device

 • Optional: Guided soft stop, protective functions, etc.